Maghnie/docs/aedifion.io/README.md

 ![](../.gitbook/assets/aedifion.io_overview.png)

-We introduce the main ingredients of the aedifion.io platform in the following, along the schematic overview of the aedifion.io ecosystem illustrated in the figure above.
+We introduce the main ingredients of the aedifion.io platform in the following, using the schematic overview of the aedifion.io ecosystem illustrated in the figure above.

-The core aedifion.io platform \(middle\) provides data filing and processing, AI & domain specific [analytics](../aedifion.analytics/), [control functionalities & algorithms](../aedifion.controls.md), data management and structuring, role-based user and access management, as well as other [features](features.md), all dedicated to the operation and optimization of energy system.
+The core aedifion.io platform \(middle\) provides data filing and processing, AI & domain specific [analytics](../aedifion.analytics/), [control functionalities & algorithms](../aedifion.controls.md), data management and structuring, role-based user and access management, as well as other [features](features.md), all dedicated to the operation and optimization of energy systems.

 The aedifion [edge device](gateway.md) \(middle left\) provides plug-and-play connectivity to building automation and control systems \(far left\) and to automation systems of energy-related plants, such as e.g. larger scale combined heat and power plants, air handling units, heat pumps, etc.

 The aedifion [frontend ](features.md#frontend)\(top\) is a browser-based human machine interface \(HMI\).
 It offers data visualization, data management, platform administration and provides access to various further [features](features.md).

-aedifion.io's [application programming interfaces ](apis.md)\(APIs, middle right\) offer access to all mayor platform features and functionalities.
+aedifion.io's [application programming interfaces ](apis.md)\(APIs, middle right\) offer access to all major platform features and functionalities.
 You can operate the platform directly over these APIs and/or connect your own programs and scripts to it.

 Based on the APIs, aedifion offers various native applications \(far right\), e.g., a floor plan app and a [3D HMI](integrations.md#3d-hmi), as well as services like control algorithm development, and custom-purpose AI development.
 Furthermore, aedifion's partners use aedifion.io to offer building, multi-building and district-wide energy management as well as building performance optimization as-a-service.